2devs-team/reactter/README.md

 > `UseCompute` is read-only, meaning that its value cannot be changed, except by invoking the `computeValue` method.

 > **RECOMENDED:**
-> `UseCompute` does not cache the computed value, meaning it recalculates the value with every change in its dependencies , potentially impacting performance, especially if the computation is expensive.
-In these cases, you should consider using `Memo`(leard about it [here](#memo)) in the following manner:
+> `UseCompute` does not cache the computed value, meaning it recalculates the value when its depenencies has changes, potentially impacting performance, especially if the computation is expensive.
+In these cases, you should consider using `Memo`(learn about it [here](#memo)) in the following manner:

 ```dart
   late final myUseComputeMemo = Reactter.lazyState((){